irontec/ivozprovider/doc/sphinx/administration_portal/platform/external_calls.rst

     Endpoint Id
         Internal ID of specific endpoint (only when *endpointType* is non-empty).

+    Endpoint Name
+        User extension, friend name, fax name, retail account name or residential device name (only when *endpointId* is non-empty).

 .. note:: An asynchronous process parses each external call and adds it to this list a few minutes after call hangup.
 Billing related fields, such as cost and price, will be empty for external incoming calls.